 HEDIS rates can be calculated in two ways: administrative data or hybrid data.
 Administrative data consists of claim or encounter data submitted to the health plan.
 Measures typically calculated using administrative data include: annual mammogram, annual Chlamydia screening, annual Pap test, treatment of pharyngitis, treatment of URI, appropriate treatment of asthma, cholesterol management, antidepressant medication management, access to PCP services, and utilization of acute and mental health services.
 Hybrid data consists of both administrative data and a sample of medical record data.
 Hybrid data requires review of a random sample of member medical records to abstract data for services rendered but that were not reported to the health plan through claims/encounter data.
 Accurate and timely claim/encounter data reduces the necessity of medical record review.
 Measures typically requiring medical record review include: comprehensive diabetes care, control of high-blood pressure, immunizations, prenatal care, and well-child care.

 As a reminder, protected health information (PHI) that is used or disclosed for purposes of treatment, payment or health care operations is permitted by HIPAA Privacy Rules (45 CFR 164.506) and does not require consent or authorization from the member/patient.
 The medical record review staff and/or vendor will have a signed HIPAA compliant Business Associate.

-To see Buckeye's current HEDIS rates with targets and opportunities for improvement, please click here.
+- Check out Buckeye Health Plan's current HEDIS rates (PDF) with targets and opportunities for improvement